"I believe that banking

 for their imports.
 However, the

-banks are no longer allowed to put foreign earnings into foreign
+banks are no longer allowed to add the excess foreign earnings into foreign

-their foreign currency earnings from exports and other sources with those wanting to
+their foreign currency earnings from exports and other sources with those other

-spend domestic currency to buy foreign currency to pay for
+buy foreign currency (with domestic currency) to pay for

-their imports and make other foreign payments.
+their imports and other foreign expenses.
 Thus spending on imports

 and other foreign payments is required to equal